Aman3443/early-liver-disease-ml/README.md

-# early-liver-disease-ml
+# Liver-Diesease-Prediction

-A Flask-based ML web app to predict early-stage liver disease using classification algorithms like Logistic Regression, Decision Tree, and KNN.
-Includes data preprocessing, model evaluation (accuracy, F1-score), and a user-friendly web interface for real-time predictions.
+# Task: To predict/detect liver disease from a datset of patients

+#We compare three different classifiers (SVM, Logistic regression and Random forest) to see which offers the best result in terms of accuracy, precision, recall and f-1 score.

+#The dataset used for this task was gotten from kaggle https://www.kaggle.com/uciml/indian-liver-patient-records